All Episodes

 Here's my point.

-Uh followed Her McCain since I first heard him on your show.
+Followed Herman Kane since I first heard him on your show.

 Really excited about his candidacy.

-Uh now not so sure, and here's why.
+Now not so sure, and here's why.

-Even if he's done nothing and all these allegations proved to be false, he has shown um really poor judgment.
+Even if he's done nothing and all these allegations proved to be false, he has shown really poor judgment.

-You don't pick them up at the airport, you don't take them to their hotel rooms, you certainly don't have dinner with them solo.
+You certainly don't have dinner with them solo.

-Uh I hope that's not the case, because I really like Mr. K. But um I've got a press conference to support Newt, because it just really shows poor judgment on his part to be alone with women.
+He's going to have to support Newt because it just really shows poor judgment on his part to be alone with women.

 I hope so.

-But I it is is uh I just I just need to know something.
+But I just need to know something.

 Yeah.